HTTPArchive/almanac.httparchive.org/src/content/en/2021/accessibility.md

   sql_file="a11y_technology_usage.sql"
 ) }}

-We found that 0.96%—or well over 60,000—desktop websites use one of these accessibility overlays.
+We found that 0.96% of desktop websites—or well over 60,000—use one of these accessibility overlays.
 It is worth noting that we have queried for a list of well known products in this space.
 However, this list is not exhaustive so this metric is likely higher in reality.

 ### The consequences of overlays